This example shows how to generate cartoon lines and overlay them onto an image.

 Bilateral filtering is simple in concept: each pixel at the center of a neighborhood is replaced by the average of its neighbors.
 The average is computed using a weighted set of coefficients.
 The weights are determined by the spatial location in the neighborhood (as in a traditional Gaussian blur filter), and the intensity difference from the center value of the neighborhood.

 These two weighting factors are independently controllable by the two standard deviation parameters of the bilateral filter.
 When the intensity standard deviation is large, the bilateral filter acts more like a Gaussian blur filter, because the intensity Gaussian is less peaked.
 Conversely, when the intensity standard deviation is smaller, edges in the intensity are preserved or enhanced.

 This example model provides a hardware-compatible algorithm.
 You can generate HDL code from this algorithm, and implement it on a board using a Xilinx™ Zynq™ reference design.
-See Bilateral Filtering with Zynq-Based Hardware (Computer Vision Toolbox Support Package for Xilinx Zynq-Based Hardware).
+See Bilateral Filtering with Zynq-Based Hardware (Vision HDL Toolbox Support Package for Xilinx Zynq-Based Hardware).

 The BilateralFilterHDLExample.slx system is shown here.

 modelname = 'BilateralFilterHDLExample'; open_system(modelname); set_param(modelname, 'SampleTimeColors', 'on'); set_param(modelname,'SimulationCommand','Update'); set_param(modelname, 'Open', 'on'); set(allchild(0),'Visible', 'off');